-6 The CCS random sample of household addresses is drawn after first stratifying geographically by 9 census division to provide a proportionate geographic distribution.
+7 The CCS random sample of household addresses is drawn after first stratifying geographically by nine Census divisions to provide a proportionate geographic distribution.
 To ensure proportional representation in the sample of respondents, the CCS uses weights based on gender, income, geography, and age.

-7 This definition is similar to that used in the Current Population Survey (CPS), in the ACS, and by Census more generally: there, the "reference person" in the household (or the "householder") is the person who owns or rents the unit of residence.
-Note that the instructions state that "if that person is not available or unable, please have an adult aged 18 or older who lives in this household complete the survey".
-In a representative month (March 2013), 96% (95% weighted) of CCS respondents are household heads, with very little variation across gender, age, income and race/ethnicity.
-Note also that this definition does not exclude the possibility that a household may have multiple "cohousehold heads."
+8 This definition is similar to that used in the Current Population Survey, in the ACS, and by the Census more generally: there, the "reference person" in the household (or the "householder") is the person who owns or rents the unit of residence.
+Note that the instructions state that if that person is not available or is unable, an adult aged eighteen or older who lives in the household should complete the survey.
+In a representative month (March 2013), 96 percent (95 percent weighted) of CCS respondents were household heads, with very little variation across gender, age, income, and race/ethnicity.
+Note also that this definition does not exclude the possibility that a household may have multiple "co-household heads."

-"You may be eligible to participate in a survey about your perceptions of the economy, employment, finances, and related topics.
-This is a paid survey that would be conducted monthly for up to 12 months.
-You would receive \$15 for each completed survey.8 If selected, we would email you a web address where you could respond to the online questionnaire.

-Would you be interested ir n participating in this monthly, pai d survey?
+You would receive \$15 for each completed survey.9 If selected, we would email you a web address where you could respond to the online questionnaire.
+Would you be interested in participating in this monthly, paid survey?

-Yes, my email address is:

-No, I am not interested in participating
+Yes, my email address is: No, I am not interested in participating

-As discussed in more detail below, on average 53% of CCS respondents in a given month express willingness to participate in a new online survey.
-Of those interested in participating, approximately 300 to 320 are invited within the following two months to join the SCE internet panel, of which about 150 to 180 actually end up joining.
-A stratified random sampling approach is used to draw new CCS respondents into the SCE, with strata based on income, gender, age, race/ethnicity, and census division, and weights chosen to maximize representativeness of the SCE panel.
+As discussed in more detail below, on average, 53 percent of CCS respondents in a given month express a willingness to participate in a new online survey.10 Of those who are interested in participating, approximately 300 to 320 are invited within the following two months to join the SCE internet panel, of whom about 150 to 180 actually end up joining.
+A stratified random sampling approach is used to draw new CCS respondents into the SCE, with strata based on income, gender, age, race/ethnicity, and Census division,11 and weights are chosen to maximize the representativeness of the SCE panel.

-3.2.
-Data Collection
+3.2 Data Collection

 The goal of the survey is to capture consumers' expectations over a given month.
 To do so, the survey is sent to respondents in three batches throughout the month.
-Specifically, each month, the pool of respondents is partitioned into three batches of roughly equal sizes.
-In general, the first, second and third batch receives an email invitation to fill out the survey on the 2nd, 11th and 20th of the month, respectively.
-On occasion, this schedule is amended by a day or two to reflect holidays or shorter months (i.e., February).
-If they have not yet completed the survey, respondents in each batch receive two reminders by email, 3 and 7 days after their initial invitation.
-On rare occasions, a third reminder is sent to the first and second batch on an ad hoc basis (e.g., if the response rate is perceived to be lower than usual).
+Specifically, each month, the pool of respondents is partitioned into three batches of roughly equal size.
+In general, the first, second, and third batches receive an email invitation to fill out the survey on the second, eleventh, and twentieth of the month, respectively.
+On occasion, this schedule is amended by a day or two to reflect holidays or shorter months (that is, February).
+If they have not yet completed the survey, respondents in each batch receive two reminders by email, three and seven days after their initial invitation.
+On rare occasions, a third reminder is sent to the first and second batches on an ad hoc basis (for example, if the response rate is perceived to be lower than usual).
 Survey responses for all three batches are collected until the last day of the month.